KhushnoorAnsari/CodeAlpha_Object_Detection_And_Tracking/README.md

 This project was completed as part of an internship with **Code Alpha**, where self-driven learning is emphasized.
 While no direct guidance was provided during the process, the experience allowed for deep self-learning through problem-solving and independent research.

-Resources such as YouTube tutorials and GitHub repositories were utilized to complete the object detection and tracking implementation, specifically leveraging guidance from a [YouTube video](https://youtu.be/-CGr7ryOH98?si=2KMKdZx_5Hs4kU0F) and its associated [GitHub repository](https://github.com/freedomwebtech/yolov8-custom-object-training-tracking).
+Resources such as YouTube tutorials and GitHub repositories were utilized to complete the object detection and tracking implementation, specifically leveraging guidance from a [YouTube video](https://youtu.be/-CGr7ryOH98?si=2KMKdZx_5Hs4kU0F)for the tutorial and examples used in this project and its associated [GitHub repository](https://github.com/freedomwebtech/yolov8-custom-object-training-tracking)for the code and techniques referenced in this project.

 ---